 Specify the ENI file that you exported from the EtherCAT configurator.

-You can specify the full path name or a partial path name.
+You can specify the absolute path name or a relative path name from the current folder.
 If you specify only the file name, the software searches for the file in the current folder and on the MATLAB® path.
-If more than one file with that name exists on the path, MATLAB displays a message box where you select the file that you want.
+If more than one file with that name exists on the path, MATLAB displays a message box that indicates a clearer file specification is needed.

 Clicking Browse inserts a full, editable path name.

 Device index — EtherCAT network identifier

 For each EtherCAT network, the software generates a unique device index.
 The software inserts that device index as Device index into the EtherCAT Init block that represents the network.
 For more information about Speedgoat Target Machine settings, see Install EtherCAT Network for Execution.